Before I begin to tell you about my amazing day at Parque Tayrona, I must admit that I skipped one stop.

 And adjacent to the fantastic natural reserve Parque Tayrona.

 The Ruthless Drivers of Colombia

 We came by bus.
-Special tourist bus, door to door service.
+Special tourist bus, door-to-door service.
 Do these drivers drive smoother than others? ¡Hell no!

-I got my driver’s license at the age of 25, practiced the art of driving for two years, never felt very comfortable.
+I got my driver’s license at the age of 25, practiced the art of driving for two years, and never felt very comfortable.

 Then I gave away my car, went to Jamaica for a couple of months, and never sat behind a wheel again.

 But I know for sure: What these people are doing, is not right!